ohdsi-studies/PsmVsCm/README.md

 - splitRatio specifies the percent of the study population to place in each subsample draw of each sample group
 - num_cohorts the number of subsample draws for the given sample group

-5. Download all of the scripts from the 'R and SQL' folder of this repository (found [here]( https://github.com/ohdsi-studies/EvaluatingCardinalityMatching/tree/master/R%20and%20SQL)) to your working directory.
+5. To execute the study, run all code subsequent to line 101.